dvisger/Hand-Written-Digit-Example/Hand_Digit_Example.md

 load("weights.Rdata")
 ```

 X represents the input data of 5000 images.
-It is a 5000 row by 400 column matrix.
+It is a 5000 row by 400 column matrix (5000x400).
 Each row represents a 20x20 (ie 400 data points) image of a handwritten number from 0-9.

 If we look at one row and reshape it, we can see an example: